screensteps/screensteps-cl-exporter/README.md

 ## Support

-Email support@screensteps.com with any questions.
+Email support@screensteps.com with any questions or bug reports.